RefMags/git_testing/README.md

- # Git Basics
+ # Learning Git

+Important steps for git workflow.

-Practice repository for reading git workflows
+1. initialize repository with git init
+2. Create changes to project files
+3. Check status of those files with git status
+4. Stage changes for commit
+5. Commit changes to version history
+6. Review the file with git log